Exotelis/skydivemanifest/administration/README.md

 </div>
 ```

+A full list of available attributes you can find in the [ButtonWrapper.vue component](src/components/form/ButtonWrapper.vue).

 ### Form validation
 The form validation in this project covers both, the client and the server side validation.
 To make use of the
 validation, you have to import and extend the `FormValidationMixin`: